jacobnollette/docker-wordpress_production_cli/README.md

 To use, simply run:
 	docker-compose up -d;

-	docker-compose run wordpress wp <command>;
+	docker-compose run --rm wordpress wp <command>;
 	or
-	docker-compose -f <yaml-file> run wordpress wp <command>;
+	docker-compose -f <yaml-file> run --rm wordpress wp <command>;

-Please feel free to fork and use for your own projects.
+This project was forked from this (tutorial)[https://medium.com/@tatemz/using-wp-cli-with-docker-21b0ab9fab79] Please feel free to fork and use for your own projects.